 For this final round, you can obviously see that Etsy charges a much lower subscription price.
 However, as mentioned all above, Etsy will have limits in developing an independent online store.

 "If you’re fresh and don’t have much money to invest in print-on-demand business, begin with Etsy and move to Shopify later once your store is grown."

 After 4 rounds, which platform that you think is the best for on-demand printing?
 To us, Shopify is slightly better.
 But remember, you need to select platform based on your goals, budget and requirements of platform’s functionality.

-We hope this comparison of the two trending platforms can help you on choosing the most suitable platform for your enterprise.
-If you have any blog request, feel free to leave comment below.
+We hope the comparison of Shopify vs Etsy print-on-demand can help you on choosing the most suitable platform for your enterprise.
+If you have any blog question or request, feel free to leave comments below.